imgk/shadow/README.md

-# Shadowsocks-WinDivert
+# Shadow

-A shadowsocks client for Windows, Linux and MacOS.
+A shadowsocks, trojan and socks5 client for Windows, Linux and MacOS.

 ## How to use it